Skip to main content

 • A domain you own, to which you can add a DNS record.

 • A Kubernetes cluster.
 We recommend a managed Kubernetes service, like EKS (Amazon AWS), AKS (Microsoft Azure) or GKE (Google Cloud Platform), but any cluster with Kubernetes version 1.24 or higher will work.
+To get started, a local Kubernetes like Docker Desktop, k3s, or minikube is also a great option.

-• A working installation of kubectl.
+• A working installation of Helm and kubectl

 • Kubernetes cluster admin permissions